When you’ve got a child who suffers from eczema, it can take a toll on the whole family and make simple days out rather more difficult and stressful.

 - Take some bottles of tap water so you can rinse off the sand quickly and easily.

-- Make a list of things you’ll need – the suncream your child’s skin can tolerate and extra emollient for applying to sore areas.
+- Make a list of things you’ll need – the sunscreen lotion your child’s skin can tolerate and extra emollient for applying to sore areas.

 Eczema and Swimming

 Being immersed in water for any length of time can irritate your child’s eczema, but no-one wants to miss out.
-You can read our detailed guide to taking your child with eczema swimming.
+You can read our detailed guide to taking your child with eczema to the beach here – Top Tips for Taking an Eczema Child to the Beach

-- Shower your child after swimming to minimise the effect of chlorine on the eczema.
+- Shower your child after swimming to minimise the effect of chlorine on eczema.

 - Moisturise before swimming so that the cream can act as a barrier.
 Buy them a cheap sun-suit to keep really uncomfortable areas of their body covered.